hobrien/LabNotes/GenomicAnalyses.md

 - I ran it successfully on Carolina's data last year, and it looked pretty good, though there were problems with rare exons being called as differentially spliced because of reads from preRNA
 - I ran QoRT on all of my data to get counts across all features.
     - I had to run this on the original sorted BAM file from Tophat because The filtered versions were causing failures that reported orphaned reads.
+    - This outputs counts for genes (labeled A001), exons (labeled with E and consecutive numbers), known junctions (labeled with J and consecutive numbers and novel junctions (labeled with N and consecutive numbers).
+    - Novel junctions are numbered up to 431, which must mean that 431 different novel splice sites were found in a single gene.
+There aren't 421 novel splice sites in the counts file though, so that must be the total across all samples, with far fewer in the consensus.
+    - There are a total of 229 novel junctions in 181 different genes, with up to 6 novel junctions per gene.
+    - There is also a file from merging the novel junctions called orphanSplices which appears to include 197 junctions that aren't in genes.
 - This takes a LONG time to run on the server and requires a LOT of memory.
     - I currently have one run going (called JunctionSeq) that is meant to be a single process, but it says it's using 10.
 Not sure what's up with that.
     - A second process (called JunctionSeq16) started out running on 16 processors, but I had to drop it down to 6 to get enough memory (30 GB per core; 20 failed)